GaloisInc/saw-script/doc/manual/manual.md

 types in SAWScript because they encode the possibility of two outcomes.
 In the case of `ProofResult`, a statement may be valid or there may be a counter-example.
-In the case of `SatResult`, there may be a satisfying assignment, or the statement may be unsatisfiable.
+In the case of `SatResult`, there may be a satisfying assignment or the statement may be unsatisfiable.

 ~~~~
 prove : ProofScript SatResult -> Term -> TopLevel ProofResult